 If you haven’t grown raspberries before then you should be warned that most varieties have a few prickles.
 Not really bayonet-style thorns as such, and more of an inconvenience than a downright hazard but they can make harvesting uncomfortable especially if you’re allergic to the odd scratch!
 I think it should be viewed as a minor annoyance necessary to experience the joyes of freshly picked raspberries grown by your own hand!
 But if you really don’t fancy the idea of getting scratched then you will be pleased to read that recently a host of newer varieties have emerged that are handily without thorns and have canes as smooth as sheer silk stockings!

-Glen Lyon is another very noteable variety with no prickles, in the mid season class.
-Glen Prosen is another to consider.
+Glen Lyon Raspberry Bushes is another very noteable variety with no prickles, in the mid season class.
+Glen Prosen Raspberry Bushes is another Raspberry Bush to consider.

 The novelty of thornless raspberries was until recently the preserve of the maincrop varieties.
 But now one or two autumn fruiting types are also being introduced that have no prickles.
 Joan Squire was the first of these but has been quickly followed by Himbo Top which is a stunner with it’s huge berries, and also Autumn Treasure, another with very big fruits and a long season.
 No doubt more will follow as breeding programmes concentrate ever more on the quality of nice smooth and shiny growths.

 If you don’t fancy the idea of erecting post and wires to keep your raspberry canes as straight as a row of soldiers, or it space simply doesn’t permit, then here are some handily shorter varieties that will generally succeed well with nothing to tie them to.
 It’s a good idea to select the most sheltered aspect to grow them in.